Sambir

 Day 8: Trek to Chame

-As you’ve visited Nar and Phu Valley and reached the trek’s highest point, it’s time to return.
-However, trekkers who want to cover the Annapurna Circuit trail go for Throong La Pass and return through Jomsom.
-But it’s our short itinerary; we’ll return from the eighth day.
-After breakfast at the Ngawal’s tea house, pack your backpack and descend towards Chame.
-While descending, witness the transition from arid, rocky landscapes to lush pine and rhododendron forests.
+You’ve visited Nar and Phu Valley and also reached the trek’s highest point.
+Now it’s time to return.
+After breakfast at the Ngawal tea house, you’ll descend towards Chame.
+While descending, you can witness the landscapes change from arid, rocky to lush pine and rhododendron forests.
+The trail passes through many Gurung and Manangi villages.
+These villages offer a glimpse of local culture and traditions.

 Itinerary Details